 How is Child Custody Determined?

 Child custody isn’t always left up to a judge in the brooklyn family court system.
-When a divorcing husband and wife is able to compromise and meet civilly, mediation is often the way to determine child custody.
+When a divorcing husband and wife is able to compromise and meet civilly, mediation is often the best way to determine child custody.
 This shows that they can arrive at decisions together without letting their past conflicts interfere.
-This is the situation for minor children, because they’re already upset that the family dynamic is changing.
+This is the best situation for minor children, because they’re already upset that the family dynamic is changing.

 Unfortunately, not all couples can communicate well after a split and custody must be left in the hands of the brooklyn family court system.
 In this type of situation, each parent will have to show why he or she should be granted custody and the parties often petition the court for sole custody.
 This creates an adversarial situation, forcing the judge to separate the facts from emotional mud-slinging.

 In making a decision, the judge will look for the living conditions provided by each parent.
 This may include the quality of the home, the home environment in regard to each parent’s activities, and the size of the home.
 The judge will also look at the temperament of each parent to ensure the child is placed in a safe and loving environment.
 It’s not uncommon for the judge to ask the child’s opinion about where he or she would like to live.
 The feelings shared by the children heavily influence the judge’s decision in many cases.

 If one parent has a history of domestic violence, substance abuse problems, or engages in risky behaviors, the courts may determine he or she poses too great a risk to the child’s safety.
 In these instances, that parent may only be granted visitation rights and visits may be supervised.
 This allows the parent to stay in the child’s life, while he or she goes through counseling or gets other kinds of help for the risky behaviors.
 Sometimes, a parent may petition the court to reconsider partial custody, if he or she has successfully completed counseling.